syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-forms.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Forms/Get-the-field-from-collection-using-TryGetField).

 ### TryGetValue

 To get the field value from the given field name, you can use [TryGetValue](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedFormFieldCollection.html#Syncfusion_Pdf_Parsing_PdfLoadedFormFieldCollection_TryGetValue_System_String_System_String__) method in [PdfFormFieldCollection](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedFormFieldCollection.html) class.
 It specifies whether the particular field is available in the form or not by returning a boolean value.